Mr-Bamboo-Forest/Mr-Bamboo-Forest/README.md

 ## You can basically call me Bamboo Forest

+If you don't see "Remember to ⭐ and 👀 the repository.
+It boosts my ego." then remember to  ⭐ and 👀 the repository anyway😁

 - 👀 I’m interested in coding and learning coding languages.
 - 🌱 I’m currently learning on how to code with python.
 - 💞️ I’m looking to collaborate on anything.